 Service quality should be independently audited (ex-post review) against agreed commitments.

 Policy based: decisions and actions of the IANA Functions Operator should be made objectively based on policy agreed to through the recognised bottom-up multi-stakeholder processes.
-As such, decisions and actions should be:
+As such, decisions and actions of the IANA Functions Operator should:

-predictable: decisions are clearly rooted in agreed policy and determined by the relevant policy body;
+Be predictable: decisions are clearly rooted in agreed policy and determined by the relevant policy body;